Dan Reinstein Features In BBH: Insight Into The Future Of Laser Eye Surgery

 In terms of development, some, but not all, of the laser systems on the market are so advanced that for about 95% of the population who wear glasses, we are at a place where we cannot really improve things much further

-Former Countdown presenter, Carol Vorderman, is another celebrity patient.
+Former Countdown presenter, Carol Vorderman, is another patient.

-The procedure normally costs in excess of £4,900 and patients are followed up six times over the year after surgery.
+The procedure costs can be found here and patients are followed up six times over the year after surgery.

 “We never discharge patients; we continue to follow them on a yearly or biannual basis because I believe in looking after the health of the eye at a high standard than is commonly practiced in the high street.”